Klankers/2025_Python_185755/README.md

 Different folders will be built for the different assignments.

-Textbook - *Think Python* by Allen Downey, published by O'Reilly.
+Textbook - *Think Python* ([link to old, free book](https://greenteapress.com/thinkpython2/html/index.html)) by Allen Downey, published by O'Reilly.
 It's simple, but Dr. Chen likes the way he approaches things.

 Any Python version 3.8/3.10 and up is fine.